owickstrom/wickstrom.tech/src/_posts/2016-12-04-a-delayed-summary-of-my-trip-to-cadiz-and-lambda-world.md

 After a stop at the Madrid airport, consuming some much needed Paella and a glass of Rioja, a small aircraft took me to Cádiz.
-I was very well taken care of by the friendly organizers of LambdaWorld, and arrived at the hotel, where a pleasant surprise awaited me.
+I was very well taken care of by the friendly organizers of Lambda World, and arrived at the hotel, where a pleasant surprise awaited me.

 ![The arrival gift for speakers, a box of local chocolate.](/assets/cadiz-trip/chocolate.jpg)